-- Identify a staff person to fill the role of Internal Coach and allocate sufficient time for the person to attend training and fulfill the responsibilities of Reading Corps, including providing on-site supervision and support to the Reading Corps Interventionist.
+- 1. Identify a staff person to fill the role of Internal Coach and allocate sufficient time for the person to attend training and fulfill the responsibilities of PreK Reading Corps, including providing on-site supervision and support to the PreK Reading Corps Interventionist.
 Pay for the cost of substitutes to allow Internal Coach to attend training (if applicable). - 2.
-Collaborate with MEC staff to find high-quality Reading Corps Interventionists for your site.
+Collaborate with MEC staff to find high-quality PreK Reading Corps Interventionists for your site.
 Site-based recruitment is a critical tool MEC relies on for attracting and placing Interventionists at your building.
 Your participation in outreach and recruitment is essential. - 3.
-Prioritize the placement of Reading Corps Interventionists in classrooms that serve 4- and 5-year-olds who are going to Kindergarten the next year.
-Michigan Education Corps discourages placing Interventionists in 3 year-old classrooms. - Educate lead teacher and teaching teams about the Reading Corps model and expectations to capture buy-in and support for implementation.
-Michigan Education Corps strongly encourages lead and assistant teachers to attend 1 day of Reading Corps Institute the week of August 24, 2020.
-Exact dates for teacher attendance are TBD. - 5.
+Prioritize the placement of PreK Reading Corps Interventionists in classrooms that serve 4- and 5-year-olds who are going to Kindergarten the next year.
+MEC discourages placing Interventionists in 3 year-old classrooms. - 4.
+Educate lead teacher and teaching teams about the PreK Reading Corps model and expectations to capture buy-in and support for implementation.
+MEC strongly encourages lead and assistant teachers to participate in portions of the online training. - 5.
 Welcome the Interventionist to the site, introduce to staff, provide an orientation to the site, etc. In addition, designate Intervention space that allows children to focus on the task.
 Provide space for the Interventionist to use, including a locked filing cabinet and computer access (with Google Chrome or Firefox as the web browser; internet access, and video camera). - 6.
 SEEDS "Big 5" Early Literacy Predictors: The classroom teaching staff and Interventionist commit to intentionally incorporate the following SEEDS "Big 5" early literacy predictors in their daily interactions and schedule: - Conversation skills - Vocabulary and background knowledge - Book and print rules - Phonological awareness (rhyming & alliteration) - Alphabetic knowledge